 Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

-In Japan, it has been popular for centuries and is widely appreciated for its benefical effects: Matcha tea.
-In the United States, it has been hyped as a true superfood for some time.
-But what’s all the hype about green matcha tea?
-We get to the bottom of it.
+Matcha has been popular for centuries in Japan and is widely appreciated for its benefical effects: Matcha tea.
+In the United States, it has been hyped as a true superfood.
+But what’s all the excitement about green matcha tea?
+We get to the bottom of this question.

 Matcha green tea has a slightly bitter taste and is a popular beverage.
 Not least because it can have many positive effects on our health.
 However, due to its high caffeine content, it can also cause some side effects.